 optimize your time when making black-eyed pea &

-Since I made this as a meal prep recipe, I had extra Cilantro Lime Rice to use for the salad, but rice also freezes well short term.
+Since I initially made Black Eyed Pea Salad as a part of my meal prep recipe, I had extra Cilantro Lime Rice to use for the salad, but rice also freezes well short term.
 Make more rice than you need for this dish and stash a little away for a side or fried rice later in the week.
 Or make extra & toss it in the freezer.
 Always maximize your cooking time when you can.
+If you don’t want to make a batch of Cilantro Lime Rice, just make plain old white rice and add a little cilantro to the Black Eyed Pea Salad.

 money-saving tips for black-eyed pea & rice salad